NustyFrozen/Star-ceiling-fan-SDR-remote/readme.md

 # RF Protocol for Star 7 celling fan's remote
-### the rf protocol that the israel company "star" uses for their celling fans
+### the rf protocol that the israeli company "star" uses for their celling fans
 ![](./images/remote.jpg "star remote control")